 The maps and links on this page show the changing developments and street patterns in the neighbourhood of the Observatory.

-When copying the map, Kimbell reduced the scale by a factor of two (making it roughly 60 cm square) and omitted much of the embellishment.
+When copying the Travers map, Kimbell reduced the scale by a factor of two (making it roughly 60 cm square) and omitted much of the embellishment.
 Whilst the original had a compass rose top left and bottom right, Kimbell drew just one which he placed top right in place of the Royal coat of arms.
-He also omitted some of the labelling, modernised some of the wording, changed the case of some lettering and inserted at least one building not shown on the Travers map.
+He also omitted some of the labelling, modernised some of the wording, changed the case of some lettering and inserted at least one building not shown by Travers.

 Travers included the following text within a large cartouche that he positioned over the Isle of Dogs at the bottom of the map: